The differential graded Verlinde Formula and the Deligne Conjecture: The trace field theory and the block diagonal product on Hochschild chains

 \begin{theorem}[$\text{\cite[Theorem~3.6]{trace}, see also \cite{ss21}}$] For any finite tensor category $\cat{C}$ with symmetric Frobenius structure, the tensor ideal $\Proj \cat{C}$ canonically comes with a Calabi-Yau structure.
 The associated trace functions form a right modified trace on $\Proj \cat{C}$. \end{theorem}

 A modified trace on $\Proj \cat{C}$ is a cyclic, non-degenerate trace satisfying the partial trace property, see \cite{geerpmturaev,mtrace1,mtrace2,mtrace3,mtrace} for details.
 Under the above assumptions, it is unique up to invertible scalar.
 Note that in Theorem~\ref{thmmtrace} \emph{one specific} modified trace is obtained through the trivialization of the Nakayama functor; no other choice is made.

-If $\cat{C}$ is a finite tensor category with symmetric Frobenius structure, the \emph{trace field theory} of $\cat{C}$ \cite{trace} is defined as the open-closed topological conformal field theory $\Phi_\cat{C}:\OC\to\Ch$ that the Calabi-Yau structure on $\Proj \cat{C}$ coming from the fixed trivialization of $\naka$ gives rise to by a result of Costello \cite{costellotcft}.
-Depending on the characteristic, we need here additionally the results of Egas Santander \cite{egas} and Wahl and Westerland \cite{wahlwesterland}.
+If $\cat{C}$ is a finite tensor category with symmetric Frobenius structure, the \emph{trace field theory} of $\cat{C}$ \cite{trace} is defined as the open-closed topological conformal field theory $\Phi_\cat{C}:\OC\to\Ch$ that the Calabi-Yau structure on $\Proj \cat{C}$ coming from the fixed trivialization of $\naka$ gives rise to by results of Costello, Egas Santander, Wahl and Westerland \cite{costellotcft,egas,wahlwesterland}.
 Here $\OC$ is a differential graded version of the open-closed two-dimensional bordism category with the projective objects of $\cat{C}$ as label set aka set of `D-branes', see \cite{costellotcft} for the definition and \cite[Section~4]{trace} for a very brief review.
 By evaluation of $\Phi_\cat{C}$ on the pair of pants, one obtains the \emph{block diagonal $\star$-product} of the finite tensor category $\cat{C}$ with symmetric Frobenius structure: